Needham Reiterates Crowdstrike Holdings Inc - (CRWD) Buy Recommendation

 What is the Fund Sentiment?

-There are 1699 funds or institutions reporting positions in Crowdstrike Holdings Inc -.
-This is an increase of 54 owner(s) or 3.28% in the last quarter.
-Average portfolio weight of all funds dedicated to CRWD is 0.45%, an increase of 1.92%.
-Total shares owned by institutions decreased in the last three months by 3.87% to 171,031K shares.
-The put/call ratio of CRWD is 1.04, indicating a bearish outlook.
+There are 1689 funds or institutions reporting positions in Crowdstrike Holdings Inc -.
+This is an increase of 22 owner(s) or 1.32% in the last quarter.
+Average portfolio weight of all funds dedicated to CRWD is 0.45%, an increase of 14.49%.
+Total shares owned by institutions decreased in the last three months by 6.76% to 170,926K shares.
+The put/call ratio of CRWD is 0.99, indicating a bullish outlook.

 What are Other Shareholders Doing?